nyangweso-rodgers/computer-science-docs/01-operating-systems-and-command-line/01-os/03-windows/Readme.md

 # What Is a Remote Windows Server?

+- A **remote Windows server** refers to a **Windows Server OS** that is hosted on a remote machine, typically in a **data center** or **cloud environment**, and can be accessed and managed from a different location.
+This allows users or administrators to control the server, run applications, and perform administrative tasks without being physically present at the server's location.

-- A **remote Windows server** refers to a machine running a version of the **Windows Server operating system** that you access remotely, often to manage tasks, run applications, or provide services.
-Here's what it could mean in practice:
+- Here's what it could mean in practice:

   1. **Someone Else's Windows Machine**